NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.3.1:

+07/21/2023

+- The patcher will accept ROMs from any directory.
+- Text wrapping when arena points are distributed has been fixed.
+- Full jukebox titles have been added.
+- Various grammar fixes.

 ### Version 0.3.0: